connexcs/docs/docs/customer/customer.md

 3. Press **`Save`** button.

 !!! tip "DID Billing"
-    For DID billing (found at Customer > DID > Edit DID> Billing), it is recommended to set customers to a Package rather than using the Cost and Retail functions
+    For DID billing (found at Customer > DID > Edit DID > Billing), it is recommended to set customers to a Package rather than using the Cost and Retail functions

 ### Call Detail Record (CDR)

-The **CDR** tab shows a listing of Call Detail Records associated with the selected account.
+The **CDR** tab lists Call Detail Records associated with the selected account.
 Selecting the entries will display more detailed information.

+#### Manage CDR data

+* **Columns**: Additional CDR fields can be enabled on the Columns tab on the right
+* **Column filter/sort**: Displayed entries can be filtered and sorted by clicking the header of each column.
+* **Query Builder**: Advanced filters can be created using the Query Builder using any of the fields of the record  ![alt text][querybuilder]
-Pressing the **`download CDR`** button will save the record to your hard drive.
+* **Download**: Pressing **`Download`** will save the record to your hard drive.
+You can also select which columns to include in the download.

 #### Recalculate CDR